kdubois/quinoa-wind-turbine-rollouts/README.md

 After editing the [Application Sets in this directory](components/applicationsets)  to point to your fork, apply it to your OCP cluster

 > **NOTE** Errors are expected in this step.
-Go get some coffee, go for a walk, then comeback to this.
+Go get some coffee, go for a walk, then come back to this.

 ```shell
 until oc apply -k rollouts/bootstrap/overlays/default/; do sleep 15; done